 These scales calculate the weight of a semi-truck in two ways:

-1. Gross weight – the combined weight of every axle
+1. Gross weight – The combined weight of every axle

-2. Axle weight – the amount of weight being carried by each axle
+2. Axle weight – The amount of weight being carried by each axle

 Because these stations take a lot of pressure, they’re typically made of concrete, steel, or a combination of the two.